ao222/branching-out/Reports/rough-draft-report-1.md

 ### Data Details

 #### ACS Tables
 The American Community Survey, produced by the Census Bureau, carries out 3.5 million surveys each year and is the leading survey informing federal policy.
 It releasese three data products: 1 year estimates, 1 year supplemental estimates, and 5 year estimates.
-These three products represents geographies of 65,000 for the 1 year estimates, geographies of 20,000 for the 1 year supplemntal estimates, and drills down to neighborhood-level and rural counties for the 5 year estimates.
-In this project I rely on the 1 year supplemental estimates **(TODO: confirm I use supplemental and not 1 year estimates).** The ACS ask questions regarding a wide area of topics in categories of social, economic, demographic, and housing.
-These areas are delimitted below.
+These three products represent geographies of 65,000 for the 1-year estimates, geographies of 20,000 for the 1-year supplemental estimates, and drill down to neighborhood-level and rural counties for the 5-year estimates.
+In this project, I will use the 5-year estimates.
+The ACS ask questions regarding a wide area of topics in categories of social, economic, demographic, and housing.
+These areas are delimited below.

 |Social|Economic|Demographic|Housing|
 |------|--------|-----------|-------|